PadejskiJ/itbootcamp_final_project/README.md

 Maven, Selenium, TestNG

 Login Tests

-Test #1: Visits the login page
+Test #1: Visits the login page//

-Test #2: Checks input types
+Test #2: Checks input types//

-Test #3: Displays errors when user does not exist
+Test #3: Displays errors when user does not exist//

 Test #4: Displays errors when password is wrong